Liupanx/Liupanx/README.md

-# 你好 🐱, I'm Claire Liu
+# 你好 🐱, I'm Panxin Liu
 👩‍💻 Software developer & proud cat mom to a commercial actor kitty in Vancouver

 ## 👩‍💻 About Me